Best Practices and Issues that Arise in DCF Models

 - purchasing machinery to add a new production line;

-- investing in a new IT system to improve efficiency and productivity; or
+- investing in a new information technology system to improve efficiency and productivity; or

 - purchasing new premises to sell in new regions.